-GoPro can get really hot.
-It’s optionally, but you could put a small heatsink on the processor, those 3D printed cases normally leave cutout just for that.
-The CPU measures 14x14mm, so heatsinks for the Raspberry Pi should also work.
+Heatsink is not required, but the GoPro can get really hot, putting a small heatsink on the processor can avoid potential issues on a hot day.
+Some 3D printed cases normally leave cutout just for that.
+The CPU measures 14x14mm, so heatsinks for the Raspberry Pi should also work: https://amzn.to/2Sw06EY

 Solder a piece of wire to the WiFi antenna pad on the Naked GoPro 8, this will extend your WiFi range as well as reducing heat that build up in the main board.